top of page

-t's the difference between incremental and disruptive innovation?
-I'm asked this question more and more often.
+What's the difference between incremental and disruptive innovation?

 As a picture is worth one thousand words, let's create it together.